Xceptance/neodymium-cucumber-example/README.md

 4. Goto [https://localhost:8443/posters/](https://localhost:8443/posters/) to check if it is running

 ### Get yourself a free copy
-Simply clone or for this project.
+Simply clone or fork this project.

 ### IDE way of doing
 1. Import the project as Maven project